Skip to Content

 When these horses weren’t carrying a warrior to battle, they were pulling carts and plowing fields.
 From the Roman Galic wars in Europe to the 19th Century, this breed was used in warfare and farming.

-The Ardennes was bred to other breeds, like the Percheron and Belgium, to create a bigger bulkier horse.
+The Ardennes were bred to other breeds, like the Percheron and Belgium, to create a bigger, bulkier horse.
 In parts of France, the horses are still used to work the land, pull carriages, and tree-felling.

 Champagne-Ardenne is also where Dom Pierre Pérignon, who discovered how to make champagne sparkle, was born.
 The horses are still used in the area for waste collection purposes and for tilling the land in the Champagne vineyards.